-Business Studies lifts the lid on business organisations and investigates what makes them tick.
+Business A-Level lifts the lid on business organisations and investigates what makes them tick.
 Functions such as marketing, human resources, product development and finance all have to work closely together in order to achieve the aims and objectives of the business.
-As well as what goes on inside the business, you will also look at influences outside of the business that affect it.
-Learning the theories is one thing, but it is relating these to the real world that really makes a difference to your studies and our wide range of trips and visits will certainly help to do that!
+You will also look at influences outside of the business that affects it, such as the economy.

-In your first year, you will get a thorough grounding in what it takes to set up and run a business, the types of business organisations there are and learn about marketing and production.
-Following this, you will then look at the financial aspects of business, along with the human and operational areas.
+In your first year, you will learn what it takes to set up and run a business and the types of business organisations there are.
+You will then look at financial aspects of business along with the human and operational areas.

 The second year of the course considers a broader overview of business strategies, economic influences on the business, and how the different parts of the business react to these issues, as well as learning tools to analyse and judge the success of a business.

-At least two 5s and three 4s at GCSE, including at least a 4 in GCSE Maths and English Language
+At least five 5s at GCSE, including at least a 4 in English Language and Maths.

 Have you considered studying a Mixed Programme (A-Levels and BTECs)?
 Whether you’re on target to achieve five 5s in your GCSEs or not, there may still be an option to study A-Levels alongside a BTEC qualification at Newman.